WatWowMap/ReactMap/README.md

 - `yarn migrate:make addNewFeature` to generate a new migration file called 'addNewFeature'

 ## PM2 Ecosystem Sample
+You can copy and paste the following code into an existing PM2 ecosystem file or start a new one with `touch ecosystem.config.js`.
 ```js
 module.exports = {
   apps: [